varsha-kankariya/Fall16-Team9/README.md

 User Stories:

-a.
-As a user, I want to keep track of the items I have purchased, so that I can avoid food wastage.
+1.As a user, I want to keep track of the items I have purchased, so that I can avoid food wastage.
-b.
-As a user, I want to keep track of the expiration dates of the products I have, so that I can utilize the products in time or donate them to avoid wastage.
+2.As a user, I want to keep track of the expiration dates of the products I have, so that I can utilize the products in time or donate them to avoid wastage.
-c.
-As a user, I want to keep track of the items I have purchased, so that I can keep track of the items that I have, plan my shopping accordingly and save money.
+3.As a user, I want to keep track of the items I have purchased, so that I can keep track of the items that I have, plan my shopping accordingly and save money.

 Personas:

-a.
-Home-maker
+1.Home-maker
-b.
-Working professionals
+2.Working professionals

-2. Curb Inspector
+II.
+Curb Inspector

 Problem :